Santiago Bernabéu: Influence in Europe and legacy

 In 1955, acting upon the idea proposed by the L'Équipe journalist Gabriel Hanot and building upon the Latin Cup (at the time the most important European club tournament involving the champions of France, Spain, Portugal, and Italy), Bernabéu met in the Ambassador Hotel in Paris with Ernest Bedrignan (deputy chairman of the Ligue de Football Professionnel) and Gustav Sebes and created what was at first a loosely constructed tournament played among invited teams, but which over time developed into what is today the Champions League.
 Under the administration of UEFA, it is the world's premier club competition.

 Bernabéu helped Manchester United rebuild its team following the Munich air disaster in 1958.

 At the time of his death, Bernabéu had been the club's president for nearly 35 years, during which his club won 6 European Cups, 2 Latin Cups, 1 Intercontinental Cup, 16 league titles, 6 Spanish Cups, and 1 Copa Eva Duarte.
 He died in 1978, while the World Cup was being played in Argentina.
 In his honour FIFA decreed three days of mourning during the tournament.
 In 2002, he was posthumously awarded the FIFA Order of Merit.

+Personal life

+Bernabéu was born in Almansa, Spain, and later moved with his family to Madrid.
+His elder brother, Marcelo Bernabéu, was also a footballer and played as a defender for Madrid FC during the early 1910s.
+The brothers played together for the club.

+Bernabéu married María Valenciano Rodríguez and the couple had no children.
+He died in Madrid on 2 June 1978, aged 82.